Carrying on Aaron Swartz’s Legacy

 Other sessions: The New Netroots: Getting the Web We Want

 Previously, Wikler served as second in command of the world’s two largest online campaigning organizations, Change.org (2011-12) and Avaaz (2007-11).
 Earlier, he was the producer, writing partner, and lead researcher for now-Senator Al Franken’s radio show, USO tour, and two #1 best-selling books, including Lies and the Lying Liars Who Tell Them: A Fair and Balanced Look at the Right.
 He was also the founding editor in chief of 23/6 and press secretary for Sherrod Brown’s successful 2006 Senate campaign.
-In high school and college, he wrote headlines and articles for The Onion.
+In high school and college, he wrote headlines and articles for The Onion and launched the Student Global AIDS Campaign.
 He grew up in Madison, Wisconsin.